 I saw this as climbing the mountain/moving up in the world.
 I enjoyed being successful, but I wasn’t connected to my whole self.
 I wasn't being authentic, but I didn't even know it.
 I knew I was restless.

 Yet, all along my own blind spot kept me exhausted.
 When I was criticized at home, I tried to do more, work harder, if only.....
 I didn't have work/life balance.
 My list of health issues was mounting.
-Being so focused on the stressors, I lost my sense of self.
+Being so focused on the stressors, I didn't have a strong sense of self.
 I lost my inner navigation.
-Getting to the top of the mountain now felt elusive.
+Getting to the top of the mountain felt elusive.

 I felt like such a fraud.